How economic occupancy can maximize your rental income

 Economic occupancy vs. physical occupancy

-Physical occupancy measures what percentage of your rental units are occupied by tenants – essentially, how full your property is and whether you have any vacancies.
-It’s a helpful gauge of demand and leasing performance.
+Physical occupancy measures the percentage of your rental units that are occupied.
+This measurement tells you how full your property is, helping you gauge demand and performance.

-Economic occupancy measures how much rent you’re collecting compared with the gross potential rent, which is the maximum amount of rent you could collect from a property.
+On the other hand, economic occupancy measures how much rent you’re collecting compared to gross potential rent.
+Gross potential rent is the maximum amount of rent you could collect from a property.
 It’s used to assess portfolio profitability and identify potential revenue leaks.

 See what you qualify for